 All renovations in the Portsmouth area must meet the current building code.
 Portsmouth makes sure homeowners adhere to the code by requiring permits and inspections for renovation work.
 Luckily, you won’t have to worry about getting permits for your project.
 Obtaining permits and working with building inspectors is one of the services the Oxland Builders’ team handles.

 If you’d like more information on permits, the City of Portsmouth’s FAQs explains when permits are required.
-If you’ll be remodeling a historic home, your remodeler will need to submit a Land Use Application in addition to permit forms.
+If you are remodeling a historic home, your remodeler will need to submit a Land Use Application in addition to permit forms.
 Are you remodeling a historic home?
 Check out the New Hampshire Preservation Alliance’s website for tips about historic renovations.

 Eager to get started on your renovation?
 Complete our contact form to get the process started.